Account

 An original exploration and celebration of Taylor Swift, the world's biggest music star, as taught at the world's most prestigious university.
 One of the biggest stars in the world, Taylor Swift became so popular for many reasons - but first and last thanks to her...

-A definitive and refreshingly readable new translation of Thucydides's History of the Peloponnesian War, paired with a brilliant introduction on how to read and understand Thucydides.Thucydides called his work a "possession for all time," and his History of the...
+A HISTORY TODAY BOOK OF THE YEARA definitive and refreshingly readable new translation of Thucydides's History of the Peloponnesian War, paired with a brilliant introduction on how to read and understand Thucydides.Thucydides called his work a "possession for all time,"...

 'At last, a history of the Roman state as it has always been crying out to be told, and never has been!'
 RODERICK BEATONThe greatest empire in Western history - told as never been told before.Rome is often remembered for its spectacular collapse.
 But for over two...